Introduction

 sudo iptables -A INPUT -p tcp -m tcp --dport 4430 -m geoip --src-cc PE -j ACCEPT

-country block module (see step 5).
+ens3the network interface.-m geoipcountry block module (see step 5).

-, the OS will discard all packets redirected to the loopback interface.
+Warning: Do not use lo, the OS will discard all packets redirected to the loopback interface.

 5. Allow or block whole countries